 What is a data warehouse?

-First, let's define what a data warehouse is and why you might want to use one for your organisation.
+First, let's define what a data warehouse is and why you might want to use one for your organization.

-A data warehouse is a centralised repository that stores structured data (database tables, Excel sheets) and semi-structured data (XML files, webpages) for the purposes of reporting and analysis.
-The data flows in from a variety of sources, such as point-of-sale systems, business applications, and relational databases, and it is usually cleaned and standardised before it hits the warehouse.
-Because a data warehouse can store large amounts of information, it provides users with easy access to a wealth of historical data, which can be used for data mining, data visualisation, and other forms of business intelligence reporting.
+A data warehouse is a centralized repository that stores structured data (database tables, Excel sheets) and semi-structured data (XML files, webpages) for the purposes of reporting and analysis.
+The data flows in from a variety of sources, such as point-of-sale systems, business applications, and relational databases, and it is usually cleaned and standardized before it hits the warehouse.
+Because a data warehouse can store large amounts of information, it provides users with easy access to a wealth of historical data, which can be used for data mining, data visualization, and other forms of business intelligence reporting.

 Benefits of data warehouse

-- Storing and analysing long-term historical data spanning months and years
+Storing and analyzing long-term historical data spanning months and years

-- Cleansing and transforming data so that it is accurate, consistent, and standardised in structure and form
+Cleansing and transforming data so that it is accurate, consistent, and standardized in structure and form

-- Preparing data for analysis through data mining, visualisation tools, and other forms of advanced analytics
+Preparing data for analysis through data mining, visualization tools, and other forms of advanced analytics

 Like data warehouses, data lakes hold structured and semi-structured data.
 Yet they are also capable of accommodating raw and unprocessed data from a variety of non-relational sources, including mobile apps, IoT devices, social media, or streaming.
 This is because structure or schema in a data lake isn't defined until the data is read.
 As a result of their flexible, scalable nature, data lakes are often used for performing intelligent forms of data analysis, such as machine learning.